 Finding new ways of caring for patients includes offering cost-effective alternative care models to help maximize operational efficiency, while enabling providers and patients to leverage convenient healthcare when and where it suits them.
 As organization’s evolve their telehealth strategy to be more holistic and unified, they should also consider ways to leverage technology to improve operational efficiency and maximize output.

 We know that delivering virtual mental health programs through disconnected systems is a strain on healthcare providers and clients.
-Now, healthcare leaders are looking beyond their EMR, Zoom, and manual processes to evolve their telehealth strategy for better patient outcomes, higher revenue, and increased efficiency.
+Now, healthcare leaders are looking beyond their EMR, point products, and manual processes to evolve their telehealth strategy for better patient outcomes, higher revenue, and increased efficiency.

 To do this, healthcare leaders need to challenge the purpose of their technology and reexamine their understanding of telehealth, examining ways in which end-to-end systems like OnCall can create better care experiences and power business growth.
 They also need to partner with insurers to develop a healthier fee system as more patients seek services, and so care remains equitable and accessible even if patients live in remote communities.